 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

-It will take about two weeks to recover.
+It will take about 2 weeks to recover.

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered